emmasarge/gallery/README.md

 * Email queries are stored on database
 * Visitor can be a guest or have an account to use the contact form.

-All features have been manually tested, [please click here for Testing](TESTING.md)
+All features have been tested, [please click here for Testing](TESTING.md)

 <a name="future"></a>